This

 Exodus 6:13-15)

-Read Numbers 25:7-13, and consider the
+and then consider the

 the name Putiel (Grandfather of Phinehas, on his mother’s side).